Digital Accessibility Tips

 Avoid using images of text or putting extensive text on an image.
 Here's why:

-- The information won't be picked up by screen readers
+• The text cannot be read by screen readers

-- The information may get distorted or pixelated if someone tries to zoom in on it
+• The information may get distorted or pixelated when zoomed in

 Screen readers don't see images unless alternative text is added.
 The "alt text" should provide information as to what is in the image.
 It shouldn't be a label or a title of the image.